tomerwi/OfritProject/README.md

     Average loss for the random sentences is: 4.413114

-#### comment: We also calculated the loss over all the dataset using the functions mentioned above.
+####  We also calculated the loss over all the dataset using the functions mentioned above.

     Average loss for all sentences in the text: 4.616136

-#### comment:Second Metric: Levinstein distance.
+#### Second Metric: Levinstein distance.
 In information theory and computer science, the Levenshtein distance is a string metric for measuring the difference between two sequences.
 Informally, the Levenshtein distance between two words is the minimum number of single-character edits (i.e. insertions, deletions or substitutions) required to change one word into the other.

-#### comment:Third  Metric: Jaccard.
+#### Third  Metric: Jaccard.
 The Jaccard index, also known as the Jaccard similarity coefficient, is a statistic used for comparing the similarity between strings.
 The Jaccard coefficient is defined as the size of the intersection divided by the size of the union of sets (in our project - the sentences)

-#### comment:Here are the results of the evaluation.
+#### Here are the results of the evaluation.
 We created 50 sentences (feel free to change it in the code for creating more sentences).
 After each sentence we printed the minimum distance between the predicted sentence to the closest sentence in the text.
 As a final step, we calculated the avarage of the minimum values that we found.

     began swallowed - `` SENTENCE_END ! ''